‘Timeless’ Season 1: ‘Supernatural’ Reunions Coming To The Show

 — VOICE OF TV (@voiceoftv) January 5, 2017

 Timeless Season 1 only has a 16-episode order for the first season.
 This is up from the 13 it was originally given by NBC, likely due to fans instantly jumping into the world of history, time travel, and the butterfly effect.
-Fans were introduced to just changing one event could have major changes to the future, as one of the main characters realized someone was missing in the new present day.
+Fans were introduced to the fact that changing just one event could cause major changes to the future, as one of the main characters realized someone was missing in the present day.

 There are some questions over the longevity of the show, due to a copyright infringement lawsuit.
-A Spanish entertainment company believes that the Timeless Season 1 concept has copied ones of its own, about three people—a woman and two men—travelling back in time to help protect historical events from changing.
+A Spanish entertainment company believes that the Timeless Season 1 concept has copied ones of its own, about three people — a woman and two men — traveling back in time to help protect historical events from changing.
 The argument for Kripke and other defendants is that the idea cannot be copyrighted and the execution is very different.
 The lawsuit is still ongoing at the time of writing this.

 I worried the cast of @NBCTimeless might treat me as an Untouchable,but they gave me a warm reception.Thanks, guys. #Timeless @therealkripke pic.twitter.com/EK06PwL8Yo